alexthiery/otic-reprogramming/README.md

 <br/>

 The script used to run our qPCR analyis can be found [here](./qPCR/qpcr.R).
+The docker image used for the multi-omic analysis also contains the required packages to re-run the qPCR analysis `alexthiery/otic-reprogramming-r_analysis:latest`